ShashaAde/Domain-Network-Project/README.md

   ## Used SSH to Gain Remote Access to Linux Clients from a Windows client, as well as from One Linux Client to Another

-  ### Used Powershell on a Windows client to SSH into Linux clients.
+  ### Used PowerShell on a Windows client to SSH into Linux clients.

   Searched for Windows PowerShell in the Windows search bar.
     - Ran Windows PowerShell as administrator.